sultangazin/cyphy_testbed/README.md

 1. **commander_interface**
 This package provides the point of interaction between the vehicle and the user.
 The *commander\_node* advertises services for requesting task to the drone, such as goto, land, takeoff and full state tracking.
 These request are then managed by the Guidance that created trajectories.
-[ONGOING WORK: This interface is still only connected to the offboard controller]
 2. **controller**
 This package contains the controllers to command the drone offboard.
 3. **crazyflie_ros**